GuuiPereira/podcastr/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.

 ---